FaboBence/HackMarathon_MechaHU_2/README.md

 ## Challenges and accomplishments

-During the making of our project we had to learn a lot of new concepts and solve a plethera of technical problems, this way we gained precious experience along the way.
+During the project work we had to learn a lot of new concepts and solve a plethera of technical problems, this way we gained precious experience along the way.
-- While creating the office allocation algortihm, we got to know many interesting algortihm-possibilities and modern methods to implement machine intelligence for a certain problem.
+- To create the office allocation algorithm, we had to implement artificial intelligence.
 - The creation of the application was a real challenge, we had to understand and use:
     -  Python ```sockets``` for the server-client communication
     -  ```Selectors``` to make the sockets non-blocking